1997–98 Portland Trail Blazers season

-After losing their regular season opener, the Trail Blazers posted a five-game winning streak, which ended with a quadruple overtime home loss to the Phoenix Suns, 140–139 at the Rose Garden Arena on November 14, 1997.
-The Trail Blazers continued to play above .500 basketball for the remainder of the season, holding a 26–20 record at the All-Star break.

-At mid-season, the team traded Kenny Anderson along with Gary Trent, and rookie point guard, and second-round draft pick Alvin Williams to the Toronto Raptors in exchange for Damon Stoudamire, Carlos Rogers and Walt Williams; Anderson never played for the Raptors, as he was soon traded to the Boston Celtics.
+Under Dunleavy and with the addition of Brian Grant, the Trail Blazers got off to a 13–6 start to the regular season, which included a five-game winning streak in early November.
+The team continued to play above .500 in winning percentage as the season progressed, later on holding a 26–20 record at the All-Star break.
+At mid-season, the Trail Blazers traded Kenny Anderson, Gary Trent and Alvin Williams to the Toronto Raptors in exchange for Damon Stoudamire, Walt Williams and Carlos Rogers; however, Anderson refused to play for the Raptors, who soon traded him to the Boston Celtics.
+Before the trade, Anderson averaged 12.6 points, 5.4 assists and 1.4 steals per game in 45 games; in 41 games, Trent provided with 11.5 points and 5.7 rebounds per game, and Alvin Williams contributed 6.9 points per game.
 The Trail Blazers later on signed free agent Gary Grant in March, while Askew was released to free agency after 30 games.
-The Trail Blazers finished in fourth place in the Pacific Division with a 46–36 record, earning the sixth seed in the Western Conference, and making their sixteenth consecutive trip to the NBA playoffs, and 21st in 22 years.
+The Trail Blazers finished in fourth place in the Pacific Division with a 46–36 record, and earned the sixth seed in the Western Conference; the team qualified for the NBA playoffs for the 16th consecutive year, and also for the 21st time in 22 years.

-Isaiah Rider led the team in scoring with 19.7 points per game and 135 three-point field goals, while Arvydas Sabonis averaged 16.0 points and 10.0 rebounds per game, Rasheed Wallace provided the team with 14.6 points and 6.2 rebounds per game, and Brian Grant contributed 12.1 points and 9.1 rebounds per game, despite only playing 61 games due to a leg injury.
-In addition, off the bench, Stacey Augmon contributed 5.7 points per game, while second-year forward Jermaine O'Neal averaged 4.5 points and 3.4 rebounds per game, and Cato provided with 3.8 points, 3.4 rebounds and 1.3 blocks per game.
+Isaiah Rider averaged 19.7 points per game and led the Trail Blazers with 135 three-point field goals, while Arvydas Sabonis averaged 16.0 points and 10.0 rebounds per game, and Rasheed Wallace provided the team with 14.6 points and 6.2 rebounds per game.
+In addition, Stoudamire contributed 12.4 points, 8.2 assists and 1.5 steals per game in 22 games after the trade, while Brian Grant provided with 12.1 points and 9.1 rebounds per game, but only played 61 games due to a leg injury.
+Off the bench, Walt Williams contributed 8.4 points per game in 31 games, while Stacey Augmon contributed 5.7 points per game, Gary Grant averaged 4.8 points and 3.8 assists per game in 22 games, second-year forward Jermaine O'Neal averaged 4.5 points and 3.4 rebounds per game, and Cato provided with 3.8 points, 3.4 rebounds and 1.3 blocks per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, and before the mid-season trade, Cato and Alvin Williams were both selected for the NBA Rookie Game, as members of the Western Conference Rookie team.
-For the second straight year, the Trail Blazers were pitted against the Los Angeles Lakers in the Western Conference First Round of the 1998 NBA playoffs, and the result was identical to that of the previous year, as they lost three games to one; it was also the sixth consecutive year that the Trail Blazers lost in the opening round of the playoffs.
+Despite a stellar season, Rider was not selected for the 1998 NBA All-Star Game.
+The Trail Blazers finished third in the NBA in home-game attendance, with an attendance of 846,559 at the Rose Garden Arena during the regular season.